chochain/eforth/orig/40x/README.md

 - the down side is that it requires manual array size tuning
 </pre>

 eForth_33 uses functions i.g.
-CODE, LABEL, HEADER, ... as macros to assemble dictionary which just mimicing how classic Forth creates the dictionary.
+CODE, LABEL, HEADER, ... as macros to assemble dictionary which just mimicking how classic Forth creates the dictionary.
 Visually, it is not that different from using Forth which is challenging for new comers.

 ** 2: Use struct to host a dictionary entry**
 <pre>